-These dispensers often have lurid colours and our dogs chew on them daily.
+These dispensers often have lurid colours, our dogs chew on them or eat out of them daily.

 Yet the colours are not natural, neither are the products, Many are made by chemical synthesis.

 Feed treats in something natural like a calves hoof or cows horn which is natural and also edible.
-Not some synthetic rubber toy.
+Not some synthetic rubber, nylon or plastic toy.

 I also see owners feeding excellent dog food and then supplementing it with treats that are stuffed full of the very things they are trying to avoid in the dog food.
 It is vitally important that food and treats are genuinely good for our dogs, not just the manufacturers and shareholders pockets.
 I have written extensively about the impact that dog food has on the health, behaviour and wellbeing of our dogs.
 (1) Dog Food and Behaviour